We Treat Adhesions That Cause Pain and Dysfunction

 Inflammation and Infection

-Inflammation and infections are frequent causes of tissue damage and adhesions form as the first step in healing.
+Inflammation and infections are frequent causes of tissue damage and adhesions form as healing occurs.
 As the body starts the process of healing from inflammation, it can form blankets of collagenous crosslinks to contain the area that has become inflamed.
 Once the inflammation ends, the blanket of adhesions remains in the affected area.
-Inflammatory and infectious processes known to cause adhesions include:
+Inflammatory and infectious processes that may cause adhesions include:

 - perforated ulcer

 - pelvic inflammatory disease (PID)